dubaitime/dubaitime.github.io/_posts/2026-04-01-55-rta-bus-timings-al-satwa-bus-station-to-international-city.md

 Throughout the journey, passengers can access several major attractions and landmarks:

- {"ordered": true,"start":1}1.
-World Trade Centre – A hub for exhibitions, conferences, and corporate events.
+1. World Trade Centre – A hub for exhibitions, conferences, and corporate events.

-2.

-3. Ras Al Khor Wildlife Sanctuary – Located near the industrial area, it's one of Dubai's most unique natural reserves, home to flamingos and other bird species.
+2. Ras Al Khor Wildlife Sanctuary – Located near the industrial area, it's one of Dubai's most unique natural reserves, home to flamingos and other bird species.

 ## Journey Experience